PThanapon/e7herodata/story.md

 ## Conclusion: A Tale of Skills Obtained and Challenges Conquered

 The "E7 Hero Data" project embarks on a quest that transcends boundaries, showcasing the mastery of web scraping, data analysis, visualization, and web development.
-It tells the tale of skills honed, challenges conquered, and knowledge obtained in the pursuit of uncovering the secrets of "E7" characters.
+It tells the tale of skills honed, challenges conquered, and knowledge obtained in the pursuit of uncovering the secrets of the Epic Seven characters.
 As the journey unfolds, it paints a vivid picture of how diverse skills can converge to create an engaging and informative user experience, unveiling the mesmerizing world of epic characters.